FallenDeity/discord.py-masterclass/docs/creating-a-bot.md

         - `libsodium-dev` or `libsodium-devel`

     !!! info "Note"
         The `audioop-lts` package is a community maintained package that provides support for the `audioop` module in Python 3.13 and above due to its deprecation in the standard library in Python 3.11 and removal in Python 3.13.
 Refer to the official Python documentation [here](https://docs.python.org/3/library/audioop.html) for more information.
-In latest versions of `discord.py`, if you are using Python 3.13 or above, the `audioop-lts` package will be installed automatically when you install `discord.py[voice]` as it is defined in the requirements for the [package](https://github.com/Rapptz/discord.py/blob/master/requirements.txt).
+In the latest versions of `discord.py`, if you are using Python 3.13 or above, the `audioop-lts` package will be installed automatically when you install `discord.py[voice]` as it is defined in the requirements for the [package](https://github.com/Rapptz/discord.py/blob/master/requirements.txt).

 !!! note "Note"